gkjohnson/threading-js/README.md

 #### ready
 Whether or not the thread is ready

-#### run(args, intermediateFunc)
+#### run(args, intermediateFunc, transferList)
 Runs the thread function with the args value as an argument to the function.

-`intermediateFunc` is a callback to recieve intermediate postMessage results from the function
+`intermediateFunc` is a callback to recieve intermediate postMessage results from the function.

+`transferList` maps to the web-worker transfer list.

-Returns a promise
+Returns a promise.

 #### cancel()
-Cancels the current run and prepares for a new one
+Cancels the current run and prepares for a new one.

 #### dipose()
-Disposes of the Thread data so it can't be used anymore
+Disposes of the Thread data so it can't be used anymore.

 ### ThreadPool
-TODO ...
+A thrad pool for easily running many of the same type of task in parallel.

+#### constructor(capacity, func, context, srcs)
+Like the thread constructor, but takes a capacity as the first argument.

+#### ready
+Whether the pool has inactive threads.

+#### activeThreads
+The number of currently inactive threads.

+#### capacity
+The total possible number of threads the pool can support.

+#### run(...)
+Get and use an available thread to run the requested task.
+Behaves like `Thread.run`, but returns `null` if there are not threads available in the pool.

+#### dispose()
+Dispose of all threads and data.

 ### ThreadQueue
-TODO ...
+A helper class for creating a job queue and running through the tasks using as many threads to work as the capacity allows.

+#### constructor(...)
+Same as the `ThreadPool` constructor.

+#### run(...)
+Same as `Thread.run`.

+#### dispose()
+Same as `ThreadPool.dispose`

 ## TODO
 - [ ] Prevent parallel script download